 1. Know Before You Go – What’s Different?

 This situation is ever-changing, so while you can’t know about any last minute changes, you should prepare yourself with information that may make a difference in whether or not you want to take a vacation now, or wait.
 Some modifications to the theme park experience may be considered “deal-breakers” for some guests.
-The requirement for guests to wear masks in the parks is one that is meant to increase guest safety, but many folks are uncomfortable in masks, especially in the heat.
+The requirement for guests to wear masks while indoors across all of Walt Disney World property is one that is meant to increase guest safety, but many folks are uncomfortable in masks.
 Other modifications, such as the absence of fireworks, parades, and character greeting may take enough value out of your trip to make you consider pushing it off.
 For frequent guests to Walt Disney World, this may not be worth changing trip plans over, but for someone who has been planning the “perfect” trip, it may be enough to make them reconsider.

 2. Research the Current Travel Regulations